-Q = capacity in cubic feet per second (cfs)
+Q = capacity in cubic feet per second

-L = length of the opening which water enters into the inlet
+L = length of the opening which water enters into the inlet in feet v = total depth of water or head on the inlet in feet

-y = total depth of water or head on the inlet
+Clogging Factor

-Clogging Factor Because of the tendency for curb opening inlets in sumps to collect debris, their calculated capacity shall be reduced by ten percent (10%) to compensate for potential clogging.
+Because of the tendency for curb opening inlets in sumps to collect debris, their calculated capacity shall be reduced by ten percent (10%) to compensate for potential clogging.

-(2).
-Grate Inlets (Type A-2) are considered to function as an orifice with a discharge coefficient of 0.60.
+(2)Grate Inlets (Type A-2) are considered to function as an orifice with a discharge coefficient of 0.60.
 The capacity of a grate inlet is based on the following equation: